appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/setup-other-provider.md

-# Connect to Azure Repos
+# Connect to Other Git Providers

 This guide shows how to connect your Appsmith application to a remote Azure repository.